For as long as I can remember, I have needlessly worried, fretted and agonized over so many decisions in my life; all because of one simple thing.

 I basically robbed myself of experiences that could have and should have been great.
 Is this what regret feels like I suppose.

 Flashback: Let me take you back in time to my adolescence.

 Imagine poofy hair, neon polo shirts, collars turned up and loud 80’s music playing.

 I’m a shy teenager, not yet 15, standing alone in the school auditorium.
 It is my third or fourth school dance in my entire life.
 Everyone is dancing like there is no tomorrow, smiling and laughing and having a great time.
 I feel envious.

 It’s not that I don’t want to dance because I do.
 I want to so badly.
 I feel my chest tighten up and my heart skips a beat.

-Song after song; I stand like a petrified statue frozen in fear.
-The best I can do is tap my toes to the rhythm of the music.
+Song after song, I stood there like a petrified statue frozen in fear.
+The best I could do was tap my toes to the rhythm of the music.

 You might be interested in reading how I used to think I bored the hell out of everyone.